Van passenger impaled by tripod on Sacramento freeway

 Authorities say a 32-year-old man they suspect threw the tripod was arrested on a warrant but may face a charge of attempted murder.

-Page volunteer with El Dorado Veteran Resources and had picked up his passenger, another veteran, from the airport.
+Page volunteers with El Dorado Veteran Resources and had picked up his passenger, another veteran, from the airport.